 A wireless keyboard uses a USB dongle to link to your laptop.
 This post will help identify different solutions if you lose the USB dongle.

-- If you have a newer Logitech Keyboard you should be able to buy a replacement dongle
+- If you have a Logitech Keyboard you can buy a replacement dongle

 - If it’s a Bluetooth Keyboard, you can buy a replacement Bluetooth dongle